 In the Rhythm Bootcamp lessons, David walks you through counting and reading rhythmic notation including rhythmic symbols such as dots, ties, and triplets.
-All of our Rookie lessons and arrangements minimize the amount of rhythmic symbols you'll see, so you can get a hang of counting and playing in time.
+All of our Rookie lessons and arrangements minimize the amount of rhythmic symbols you'll see, so you can get the hang of counting and playing in time.

 Playground devotes several Bootcamp lessons to learning how to play all parts of a song by ear.
 David, one of the world's best musicians at playing by ear, takes you through how to separate the instruments in a recording with your ear, how to find the notes you hear on the piano, and how to hear chords and chord progressions.